gkoenig/confluent-vagrant-ansible/README.md

 cd confluent-vagrant-ansible
 vagrant up
 ```
-It will take some minutes to startup, especially the creation of the Kerberos database.
+- It will take some minutes to startup, especially the creation of the Kerberos database.
+- If you are facing issues while downloading the confluent tar.gz from GitHub LFS , try [this public URL](http://packages.confluent.io/archive/3.2/confluent-oss-3.2.1-2.11.tar.gz) to fetch Confluent stack v3.2.1
-If you need to modify the default settings (no. of nodes, size of node, host to group mapping, ...) just open [Vagrantfile](./Vagrantfile) and adjust them accordingly.
+- If you need to modify the default settings (no. of nodes, size of node, host to group mapping, ...) just open [Vagrantfile](./Vagrantfile) and adjust them accordingly.

 ## Services startup